yvzblgcyln/social-media-app/README.md

 # social-media-app
-Full responsive social media app with login/register pages.
+Social media app with login/register pages.
 - Press login button to enter home page.
 - You can see comments in the posts.
 - You can visit profiles by clicking on a user who sent post.